Mayham: Synopsis

 Although only family members are allowed to see Tony, Silvio and Paulie are smuggled in by Carmela and Meadow.
 Alone with Tony, Paulie treats his unconscious boss to a tedious and discontented monologue about his current life.
 Tony's heart rate escalates steadily, but Paulie does not notice it until he goes into cardiac arrest.
 Hospital staff rush in.

 Tony's dream sequence from the previous episode has continued.

 At his hotel room, Tony receives a summons from the Buddhist monks addressed to Kevin Finnerty, and he begins to question his identity.
 He seeks answers from the bartender and the monks but finds none.
-Tony is disturbed by muffled sounds from an adjoining room at his hotel (Paulie is talking to him) and bangs angrily on the wall for quiet.
+Tony is disturbed by muffled sounds from an adjoining room at his hotel (originating from Paulie in the hospital) and bangs angrily on the wall for quiet.
 Having found a flier for the Finnerty family reunion in his briefcase, he is greeted outside the venue by a man who looks like his cousin Tony Blundetto.
 The man tries to get Tony to enter the light-festooned house, assuring him that "everyone's here" and that he is "coming home"; but he also tells Tony that he must first let go of his "business" and hand over his briefcase.
-Tony replies that he has already given away a briefcase once which had "his whole life inside" and does not want to do it again.
-Standing at the steps of the house, Tony hesitates for some time.
-With the figure of someone similar to his mother standing by the doorway in front of him, and the faint voice of a little girl coming from the trees behind him pleading with him not to go (Meadow is calling to her father), Tony chooses not to enter the house.
+Tony hesitates, saying that he has lost his real briefcase, which contained "his whole life inside".
+A figure resembling Livia stands by the doorway.
+A voice calls out from the woods behind Tony, pleading, "don't go, Daddy" (originating from Meadow in the hospital).
+As Tony approaches the house, he is enveloped by white light.

 Tony awakes in the hospital, asking, "I'm dead, right?"
 Later, heavily sedated and still hardly able to talk, Tony listens to an excited Christopher explaining his movie venture to him; he says he left a position for Tony to become a major investor.
 Christopher then notices an Ojibwe saying taped onto the wall: "Sometimes I go about in pity for myself, and all the while, a great wind carries me across the sky."
 With Tony now conscious, Paulie and Vito anxiously rush to get their cuts to Carmela.
 They hand over the cash and she is grateful, but as they are leaving in the elevator, she turns around and sees them looking sour.